 Suzanne served as a member of the board of Impact on Education, formerly the Foundation for Boulder Valley Schools, for seven years including one year as chair of the board.
 Additionally, Suzanne is an active member at First United Methodist Church, is involved with PEO and a sorority alum group, is a member of the Advisory Board for the Presidents Leadership Class and serves as a member of the Development Board for the School of Education at CU.
 Suzanne is also a member of the board of directors of Via Mobility Services.

 “I believe that education is the key to improving people’s lives and solving societal problems.
 Impact on Education is a perfect vehicle for me to have a lasting, positive impact on our community.”

-David Kendall is managing partner of Kendall, Koenig & Oelsner PC, a boutique transactional law firm.
+David Kendall is Founder and CEO of Bold Legal LLC, a boutique business transactional law firm.
 David’s practice focuses on corporate and business transactions and general corporate and business law.
 David has extensive experience in mergers and acquisitions, securities and credit finance and has worked with clients ranging from early-stage start-ups to multi-national Fortune 100 companies.

 “As president of the Boulder Valley Education Association, I appreciate Impact on Education’s good work on behalf of our BVSD students and educators, and I’m honored to participate in that work.”

 Terri currently is serving as president of the Boulder Valley Education Association.